hatsumatsu/m/README.md

 ### Methods

 ##### `this.addEvent( type, selector, handler, options )`
-Add delegated namespaced events that get automatically removed when the minstance is destroyed.
+Add delegated namespaced events that get automatically removed when the instance is destroyed.

 `type`: like `click`, `touchstart`, `module/action`